ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/azure-functions/existing-project.dotnet.markdown

 ### Load from Azure Key Vault

-Azure Key Vault is a paid service that allows you to store, retrieve, and rotate encrypted secrets including X.509 Certificates.
+[Azure Key Vault][ms-az-key-vault] is a paid service that allows you to store, retrieve, and rotate encrypted secrets including X.509 Certificates.
 This is recommended for more robust certificate handling.

-Using the XYZ Nuget package, you can load a certificate during initial startup:
+Using the [Azure Key Vault configuration provider][ms-az-key-vault-configuration], you can load `RavenSettings` from Key Vault.
+However, you will need to use the [CertificateClient][ms-az-key-vault-cert-client] to retrieve a certificate from the vault.

+For more, see the [sample code for using CertificateClient][ms-az-key-vault-sample-get].

 {PANEL/}